Marpole: Winona Park

-Winona Park is a park in the Marpole neighbourhood of Vancouver, British Columbia, Canada, just south of the Langara golf course.
+Winona Park is a park in the Marpole neighbourhood just south of the Langara golf course.
 It has three levels, each being the size of a football field.
 Unlike many similar parks that contain large grass fields, Winona Park is not attached to any community centre or school.
 It is in an area that consists mostly of low-density residential housing, and organized sports clubs require an explicit permit for use of the fields.
-Therefore, Winona Park is relatively calm as attendance is low, and it provides individual and couples a haven of privacy and peace.

 In addition to the three parallel fields mentioned above, the park also features a small children's playground which consists of a slide, several bars, a tire swing, and four swings.
 It is notable that the terracing of the three fields and the natural southern aspect of the land in the area allows a spectacular southern view, featuring the North Arm Fraser River and into the Richmond delta.
 It is said that on a clear day with minimal smog interference, one is able to see tens and tens of kilometres into the distance.
 Also, since most of the park is composed of grass expanses to accommodate the fields, a light breeze is present even on mostly windless days and grants us relief from the heat of the summer sun.
-The park is not without shade, however, as there are large trees planted in a linear fashion between each of the fields/levels of the park.
+The park is not without shade, however, as there are large trees planted in a linear fashion between each of the levels of the park.